Execution of Charles Rhines: Accusations of anti-gay bias

 Rhines did not deny killing Schaeffer.
 He argued that his death sentence was inappropriate because his crime was no worse than "dozens of other killers" in the state.
 In 2014, Rhines wrote a letter listing seventeen other convicted murderers in South Dakota who did not receive the death penalty.
 He also pointed out other murders that had occurred between 1991 and 1992 in South Dakota, of which none of the perpetrators had received the death penalty.

 Rhines's lawyers argued that Rhines was discriminated against and received a death sentence because he was gay.
 Rhines's sexuality was discussed frequently during his trial.
 During deliberations, a note was sent to the judge asking what life in prison would mean for Rhines.
 Other questions asked included: "Would Rhines have a cellmate?
 Would he be allowed to create a group of followers or admirers?
 Would he be allowed to have conjugal visits?"
 The judge refused to answer any of the questions.

 Some of the jurors thought that a life sentence served in a men's prison is something Rhines, a gay man, would enjoy.
 One juror recalled in an interview that there was "a lot of disgust" about Rhines's sexual orientation during deliberation.
-Another juror recalled that they knew he was gay and "thought that he shouldn’t be able to spend his life with men in prison."
+Another juror recalled that they knew he was gay and "thought that he shouldn't be able to spend his life with men in prison."
 A third juror recounted that another juror had said, "If he’s gay, we'd be sending him where he wants to go."

 Rhines's lawyers contended his death sentence should be overturned based on anti-gay bias from jurors.
 They argued this violated his right to an impartial jury and due process.
 Ultimately, these arguments were rejected.

 Execution

 On November 4, 2019, Rhines was executed via lethal injection at South Dakota State Penitentiary in Sioux Falls.
 He was pronounced dead at 7:39 p.m.
-In his final statement, he forgave Schaeffer's parents and thanked his legal team.
+In his final statement, he addressed Donnivan Schaeffer's parents and said, "Edwin and Peggy Schaeffer, I forgive you for your anger and your hatred towards me, and I pray to God that he forgives you for your anger and your hatred towards me."
+He also thanked his legal team.